 19. Holders of the Scholarship must notify HDRAC promptly of any planned changes to their enrolment including but not limited to: attendance pattern, suspension, leave of absence, withdrawal, course transfer, and candidature downgrade.
 If the award holder does not provide notice of the changes identified above, the University may require repayment of any overpaid stipend and tuition fees.

 20. The Scholarships will be terminated on resignation or withdrawal of the student, upon submission of the thesis or at the end of the award, whichever occurs first.
 The Scholarships will be terminated before this time if after due enquiry the University concludes that a student has not carried out the course of study with competence and diligence or in accordance with the offer of the Scholarship, or fails to maintain satisfactory progress, or has committed serious misconduct.
 Stipend payment and tuition fees offset will be suspended throughout the duration of the enquiry/appeal process.

 21. The University of Sydney reserves the right to reassess a student’s scholarship entitlements if it believes the student has provided false or misleading information to the university in relation to their application for admission or the scholarship award.

-22. The University recognises the right of any student to appeal to the Deputy Vice-Chancellor (Education) against any decision affecting the award or tenure of the Scholarship.
+22. The University recognises the right of any student to appeal to the Pro-Vice-Chancellor (Researcher Training) against any decision affecting the award or tenure of the Scholarship.